dfe-analytical-services/lsip_dashboard/DeveloperGuide/LocalSkillsDeveloperGuide.md

 ### Routine data updates {#routine-data-updates}

-The Data Sources tab of the dashboard has a list of all the datasets and their next release date.
+The Data Sources page of the dashboard has a list of all the datasets and their next release date.

 **Update schedule**